jeet1422005-hue/NDVI-ANALYSIS-WEST-BENGAL/README.md

 This project was built following completion of:
 - NASA ARSET — Fundamentals of Remote Sensing
   (April 2026)
+- Kaggle — Intro to Programming with Python (April 2026)

 ## 🔗 How to Run
 1. Open Google Earth Engine Code Editor